London Olympia 2025 Exhibition Logistics | Hassocks to London Case Study

 Where We Cover For Exhibition Logistics

-We are Sussex based and regularly support exhibition and trade show logistics across Brighton and Hove, with frequent collections and prep runs from Hassocks, Lewes, Shoreham, Burgess Hill and Worthing.
+We are Sussex based and regularly support exhibition logistics from Sussex to London and other major venues, with frequent collections and prep runs from Hassocks, Lewes, Shoreham, Burgess Hill and Worthing.
 From there we deliver into London venues like Olympia with a calm, timed approach built around fixed access windows, gate checks and unload sequencing.

-If your kit is spread across multiple Sussex locations, we can plan a single consolidated load so everything arrives labelled, protected and ready to stage on site, with direct contact with Peter from first message to final pack down.
+If your kit is spread across multiple Sussex locations, we can plan a single consolidated commercial transport run so everything arrives labelled, protected and ready to stage on site, with direct contact with Peter from first message to final pack down.

 Drivers should not arrive before their time slot.
 Vehicles arriving early may be turned away at the gate.